 Additional venues for emergency information

 • Loudspeakers may be used by security vehicles to target specific areas of campus

 • Door-to-door verbal communication from Residence Life, Campus Security staff

 Inclement Weather Information

 Unfavorable weather conditions, particularly snow and ice in the winter, can occur from time to time in Middle Tennessee.
 Belmont employees and students are encouraged to check all communication outlets (listed above) for the most up-to-date information regarding the impact on campus operations.
 Because weather conditions can vary greatly within our region, students, faculty and staff are urged to use individual discretion when making the decision to travel to campus in snow or icy weather.

 Tornado Watch/Warning Information

 A Tornado Watch means conditions are favorable for tornadoes and severe thunderstorms in and close to the watch area.
 A Tornado Warning is an alert issued by weather services to warn that a tornado may be imminent.
 It can be issued after a tornado or funnel cloud has been spotted or if there are radar indications of tornado formation.

-In the event a Tornado Warning is issued in Davidson County, Belmont will issue a Text Alert.
+In the event a Tornado Warning is issued in Davidson County, the Belmont Alert system will automatically issue a text message from the National Weather Service.
 Upon receiving notification of a tornado warning, go directly to an enclosed, windowless area in the center or lowest floor of the building away from glass.
 Belmont University has placed blue “Storm Shelter” signs throughout campus to assist you in determining a safe location.
 Then, crouch down and cover your head.
 Interior stairwells are usually good places to take shelter, and if not crowded, allow you to get to a lower level quickly.
 Stay off the elevators; you could be trapped in them if the power is lost.